Aalbus-linux/Aalbus/README.md

 The OS is not motivated by language or license fundamentalism or anti-GNU sentiments as such, but more a general desire to increase and explore the diversity in the Linux OS space, which often leads to selection of BSD and suckless alternative tools.

+# Contact and community
+As Aalbus matures, one of the aims is naturally to recruit other interested people and to evolve the OS from a personal hobby project to one that is managed by a community as a real distro.
+Discussion can currently be done on the [Github issue tracker](https://github.com/Aalbus-linux/Aalbus/issues), [Reddit](https://www.reddit.com/r/aalbuslinux/) or [Discord](https://discord.gg/8fg4uP3vgY).
+Welcome!

 # Aims
 Aalbus is an experimental base system which aims to be self-hosting and installable (I have not yet decided whether ZFS should be an option).
 The components of the base system are interesting (mostly) source-compatible alternative implementations of those typically found in a standard GNU/Linux distribution.
 Whenever possible, BSD utilities will be used.